scikit-allel/skallel-tensor/ROADMAP.md

 ## Design notes

-This project (scikit-allel-model) is intended to provide array functions and classes for representing and transforming genetic variation data.
+This project (skallel-tensor) is intended to provide tensor functions and classes for representing and transforming genetic variation data.
 It factors out and rewrites the functionality currently available in the scikit-allel version 1.x modules under the